r1ck14/Unifi-Get-Mac-All-Sites/README.md

 address without having to go site by site.
 This script allows you to login to your Unifi portal and will automatically generate a .txt file with all the MAC addresses listed by site.

 Included is a .exe file which can just be run if you don't want to install Python and run the script yourself.
-Right-click the .exe and choose to "save the link content as..." to download it.

 Text file will be created in the same directory as the .exe or .py file.